Google Search, Images, and Maps account for 92.96% of global traffic, which is why ranking on Google is such a big deal for any SEO strategy.

-- Google Analytics Association: this is a pretty big one that personally, I still use.
+- Google Analytics Association: this is a pretty big one that I still use.
 It imports Search Console data into Google Analytics and approves/denies other association requests from Youtube, an Android app, etc.

 Connecting Search Console to Google Analytics

-In order to leverage data from Search Console in Google Analytics, you’ll need to authorize data sharing in your GA settings.
+To leverage data from Search Console in Google Analytics, you’ll need to authorize data sharing in your GA settings.

-One final note: Search Console now keeps data for 16 months, so that is the max time span you’ll be able to access through GA.
+One final note: Search Console now keeps data for 16 months, so that is the max time you’ll be able to access through GA.
 There is an average lag time of 48 hours before data will be shown in GA or Search Console.

 By following this guide, you’ll be able to make sure you’re getting the most out of this powerful, free tool.

-Take the time to set up your Google Search Console correctly and unlock truckloads of free data including mobile usability reports, site authority, backlinks, and several other SEO metrics.
+Take the time to correctly set up your Google Search Console and unlock truckloads of free data, including mobile usability reports, site authority, backlinks, and several other SEO metrics.

 If you’d like some help, you can schedule a free SEO consultation with us.
-We’d be happy to lend a hand and help identify some quick wins for you!
+We’d be happy to lend a hand and help identify some quick wins for you.